jarecoo/practice/notes.md

     - “Okay, life's a fact, people do fall in love, people do belong to each other, because that's the only chance anybody's got for real happiness.” -Paul Varjack, Breakfast at Tiffany’s

 ### Be Good
+- “This is my simple religion.
+There is no need for temples; no need for complicated philosophy.
+Our own brain, our own heart is our temple; the philosophy is kindness.” -Dalai Lama
 - “When I do good I feel good.
 When I do bad I feel bad.
 That is my religion” There is peace in doing good, being good.
-Hate and discord are uncomfortable and unhealthy for your mind.
-- “I can’t afford to hate people.
+Hate and discord are uncomfortable and unhealthy for your mind.“I can’t afford to hate people.
 I don’t have that kind of time.“ -Bob Ross (“It’s not until they tell you you’re going to die soon that you realize how short life is.
 Time is the most valuable thing in life because it never comes back.” - Stefan Stefansson)
 - “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.” - MLK
 - “Hate is too great a burden to bear” -MLK
 - “Waste no more time arguing what a good man should be.
 Be one.”
 Marcus Aurelius